 On average, the District sees an annual turnover rate of two operational staff employees; typically, they are trainee positions who were not successful in our training program.
-In the past 12 months, the District hired three Comm Specs, two of which were lateral transfers from other 9-1-1 centers.
+In the past 12 months, the District hired three Comm Specs, one of which is a lateral transfer from another 9-1-1 center.
 Lateral hires generally have a much faster training window.
-One of the laterals has completed training with the second soon to finish.
-In addition, we had one Comm Spec resign for personal reasons and another was promoted to a staff position within Administration.
-We currently have one Lead Dispatcher position filled and plan to recruit a second at a later date.
-The net of these changes brings the total of full-time Comm Specs to 13 of the 17 budgeted as well as two parttime Comm Spec positions.
+The lateral has completed training, and the other two hires are projected to complete training by Fall.
+We had two Comm Specs that resigned to work at neighboring dispatch centers and one that was terminated.
+We currently have three Lead Dispatcher positions filled.
+The net of these changes brings the total of full-time Comm Specs to 11 of the 17 budgeted, as well as two part-time Comm Spec positions.

 The District is currently conducting a recruitment process seeking qualified candidates for the Comm Spec positions.
-We have one applicant remaining from the prior recruitment process proceeding through backgrounds.
+We have one applicant remaining from the prior recruitment process proceeding through the final stages of hiring and one who will start in early July.
 This past year we have noticed an improvement in the quality of applications being submitted.

 It remains the continued goal of the District to reach a staff minimum of three Comm Specs nearly 24-hours a day with a fourth during busier hours.
 Lead Dispatchers continue to provide support to the operations floor and assist the Operations Manager with various tasks.
-This level of staffing supports ongoing training requirements and offers more efficient coverage for earned leave requests, using less overtime assignments.